Step 1: Pre-Application

 The time after accreditation approval is an important time for self-reflection, understanding, and growth.
 Connecting the cycles of accreditation with a continuous quality improvement (CQI) approach will improve the public health system in Missouri leading to greater assurance that public health activities are working.

-During on-site visits, reviewers identify strengths and areas for improvement and with this information create a Feedback Report to the health department.
+During the on-site visits, reviewers identify strengths and areas for improvement and with this information create information for the Accreditation Score Sheet (a tab in your Excel Accreditation Standards Workbook).
 Accreditation is designed to encourage the local public health agency to continually improve processes, public health practice, and program outcomes.
-All accredited health departments will validate a commitment to quality improvement by demonstrating progress in identified areas for improvement based on their Feedback Report with their Annual Reports.
+All accredited health departments will validate a commitment to quality improvement by demonstrating progress in identified areas for improvement based on the feedback received from the Reviewers and written in the Excel Standards Workbook with their Annual Reports, Years 1, 2, 3, and 4 (the last tabs in the Excel Standards Workbook).
+The Excel Standards Workbook that details your Annual Report will be sent to MICH at firstname.lastname@example.org.
 Annual Reports will be due on the anniversary of their accreditation date.
-A template of the Annual Report can be found on the MICH website.
-In addition, it will be important to LPHAs to indicate they continue to be in compliance with all Standards Workbook.
-The Annual Reports will be reviewed by the MICH Board for approval or if additional information is required.
-Notification will be sent to the LPHA.
+For planning purposes a Word template of the Annual Report can be downloaded here, as well as https://michweb.org/

 If requested, your MICH liaison will provide technical assistance with the development of plans and feasible CQI methods to address any accreditation improvement areas.
 Together, we will be able to make the Missouri public health system more effective in protecting and promoting health, resulting in a greater impact on the health status indicators and the quality of life of Missouri residents and visitors.